osherjacobs/LabWork_Findings/vector7c.md

 entry.Domaine.read_string
 ```

-**Root cause:** Struct offset drift in `lsasrv.dll` 10.0.26100.32690.
-The `KIWI_MSV1_0_PRIMARY_CREDENTIAL` layout changed post-UBR 1742. pypykatz 0.6.13 hardcodes offsets derived from pre-patch builds.
-The `entry.Domaine.read_string` call walks to an invalid memory address — MSV extraction fails entirely.
-WDIGEST and DPAPI parse successfully (different struct paths), confirming this is a targeted layout break, not a wholesale access failure.
+**Observation:** Failure is isolated to the MSV struct walk on UBR 32690 in this test.
+WDIGEST and DPAPI parse successfully on the same dump.

 ---